countach74/gimme/README.md

 Gimme
 =====

-An ExpressJS-like web framework for Python.
+A Python web framework that is very loosely based on Express JS.

 Gimme's API is essentially a Pythonified version of Express (although not asynchronous in nature).
 For example, a very simple application